 If you plan to contribute frequently, just ask for write access to the main git repository.
 We would be glad to welcome you in the team!

-2.4 How to Install Pylnstaller
+2.4 How to Install PyInstaller

-PyInstaller is available as a regular Python package.
-The source archives for released versions are available from PyPi, but it is easier to install the latest version using pip:
+PyInstaller is a normal Python package.
+You can download the archive from PyPi, but it is easier to install using pip where is is available, for example:

 '''

 pip install pyinstaller

 '''